frctl/fractal.build/docs/guide/05-components/10-configuration.md

 ### context

-[Context data](/docs/components/context.md) to be applied to children of the collection.
+{{ link('@context-data', 'context data') }} to be applied to children of the collection.
 Any context set on a collection will be merged into any contexts set by it's children.

 ```yaml
 context: